btc-script-explorer/scantool/docs/rest-api/v1/block.md

 ***

-## BlockRequestObject
+## BlockRequest

+        {
                 hash string
                 height uint32
-        options BlockRequestOptionsObject
+                options BlockRequestOptions

-#### hash, height
+        }

-The block hash or height.
+- **hash, height**: The block hash or height.
 If both are provided in the request, height will be ignored.
-**Default**: the most recent block
+Default: most recent block

-#### options

-The options object is optional.
-If it is not included in the request, default values for all options will be used.
+- **options**: Optional.
+If not included in the request, default values for all options will be used.

 ***

-## BlockTxObject
+## BlockTx

-Used in the BlockResponseObject.
+Used in the BlockResponse.
 This is a small summary of information about a transaction in a block.

         {
                 Index uint16